-The country near Dover.
+Fields near Dover.

-Enter Gloucester, and Edgar [like a Peasant].
-Glou.
-When shall I come to th' top of that same hill?
-Edg.
-You do climb up it now.
-Look how we labour.
-Glou.
+Enter GLOUCESTER, and EDGAR dressed like a peasant

+When shall we come to the top of that same hill?

+You do climb up it now: look, how we labour.

 Methinks the ground is even.

-Edg.
 Horrible steep.
 Hark, do you hear the sea?
-Glou.

 No, truly.

-Edg.
-Why, then, your other senses grow imperfect

-By your eyes' anguish.
-Glou.
-So may it be indeed.
+Why, then, your other senses grow imperfect By your eyes' anguish.

-Methinks thy voice is alter'd, and thou speak'st

-In better phrase and matter than thou didst.
+So may it be, indeed: Methinks thy voice is alter'd; and thou speak'st In better phrase and matter than thou didst.

-Edg.
-Y'are much deceiv'd.
-In nothing am I chang'd But in my garments.
+You're much deceived: in nothing am I changed But in my garments.

-Glou.
-Methinks y'are better spoken.
+Methinks you're better spoken.

-Edg.
-Come on, sir; here's the place.
-Stand still.
-How fearful

-And dizzy 'tis to cast one's eyes so low!

-The crows and choughs that wing the midway air Show scarce so gross as beetles.
-Halfway down Hangs one that gathers sampiredreadful trade!
-Methinks he seems no bigger than his head.

-The fishermen that walk upon the beach

-Appear like mice; and yond tall anchoring bark, Diminish'd to her cock; her cock, a buoy

-Almost too small for sight.
-The murmuring surge

-That on th' unnumb'red idle pebble chafes Cannot be heard so high.
-I'll look no more, Lest my brain turn, and the deficient sight Topple down headlong.
+Come on, sir; here's the place: stand still.
+How fearful And dizzy 'tis, to cast one's eyes so low!
+The crows and choughs that wing the midway air Show scarce so gross as beetles: half way down Hangs one that gathers samphire, dreadful trade!
+Methinks he seems no bigger than his head: The fishermen, that walk upon the beach, Appear like mice; and yond tall anchoring bark, Diminish'd to her cock; her cock, a buoy Almost too small for sight: the murmuring surge, That on the unnumber'd idle pebbles chafes, Cannot be heard so high.
+I'll look no more; Lest my brain turn, and the deficient sight Topple down headlong.

-Glou.
 Set me where you stand.

-Edg.
-Give me your hand.
-You are now within a foot Of th' extreme verge.
-For all beneath the moon Would I not leap upright.
-Glou.
+Give me your hand: you are now within a foot Of the extreme verge: for all beneath the moon Would I not leap upright.

 Let go my hand.
-Here, friend, is another purse; in it a jewel Well worth a poor man's taking.
-Fairies and gods Prosper it with thee!
-Go thou further off; Bid me farewell, and let me hear thee going.
-Edg.
-Now fare ye well, good sir.
-Glou.
+Here, friend, 's another purse; in it a jewel Well worth a poor man's taking: fairies and gods Prosper it with thee!
+Go thou farther off; Bid me farewell, and let me hear thee going.

+Now fare you well, good sir.

 With all my heart.
-Edg. [aside].

 Why I do trifle thus with his despair Is done to cure it.

-Glou.
-O you mighty gods!
-He kneels.

-This world I do renounce, and, in your sights, Shake patiently my great affliction off.

-If I could bear it longer and not fall

-To quarrel with your great opposeless wills, My snuff and loathed part of nature should Burn itself out.
+[Kneeling] O you mighty gods!
+This world I do renounce, and, in your sights, Shake patiently my great affliction off: If I could bear it longer, and not fall To quarrel with your great opposeless wills, My snuff and loathed part of nature should Burn itself out.
 If Edgar live, O, bless him!
 Now, fellow, fare thee well.

-He falls [forward and swoons].
-Edg.
-Gone, sir, farewell.-
+He falls forward

-And yet I know not how conceit may rob

-The treasury of life when life itself

-Yields to the theft.
-Had he been where he thought, By this had thought been past.- Alive or dead?

-Ho you, sir! friend!
-Hear you, sir?
-Speak!- Thus might he pass indeed.
-Yet he revives.
+Gone, sir: farewell.
+And yet I know not how conceit may rob The treasury of life, when life itself Yields to the theft: had he been where he thought, By this, had thought been past.
+Alive or dead?
+Ho, you sir! friend!
+Hear you, sir! speak!
+Thus might he pass indeed: yet he revives.
 What are you, sir?

-Glou.
 Away, and let me die.

-Edg.
-Hadst thou been aught but gossamer, feathers, air, So many fadom down precipitating,

-Thou'dst shiver'd like an egg; but thou dost breathe; Hast heavy substance; bleed'st not; speak'st; art sound.
-Ten masts at each make not the altitude

-Which thou hast perpendicularly fell.
-Thy life is a miracle.
+Hadst thou been aught but gossamer, feathers, air, So many fathom down precipitating, Thou'dst shiver'd like an egg: but thou dost breathe; Hast heavy substance; bleed'st not; speak'st; art sound.
+Ten masts at each make not the altitude Which thou hast perpendicularly fell: Thy life's a miracle.
 Speak yet again.

-Glou.
 But have I fall'n, or no?

-Edg.
 From the dread summit of this chalky bourn.
-Look up aheight.
-The shrill-gorg'd lark so far Cannot be seen or heard.
-Do but look up.
+Look up a-height; the shrill-gorged lark so far Cannot be seen or heard: do but look up.

-Glou.
-Alack, I have no eyes!

-Is wretchedness depriv'd that benefit

-To end itself by death?
-'Twas yet some comfort When misery could beguile the tyrant's rage And frustrate his proud will.
+Alack, I have no eyes.
+Is wretchedness deprived that benefit, To end itself by death?
+'Twas yet some comfort, When misery could beguile the tyrant's rage, And frustrate his proud will.

-Edg.
-Give me your arm.
+Give me your arm: Up: so.
+How is 't?

-Up- so.
-How is't?
 Feel you your legs?
 You stand.
-Glou.

 Too well, too well.

-Edg.
 This is above all strangeness.

-Upon the crown o' th' cliff what thing was that

-Which parted from you?
+Upon the crown o' the cliff, what thing was that Which parted from you?

-Glou.
 A poor unfortunate beggar.